compmem/smile/docs/smile_states.rst

 Refer to the :py:class:`~smile.state.Loop`* docstring for information on how to access the different properties of a *Loop*.

-Below is an example of all 3 loops.
+Below are a few examples of different use-cases for loops.

 List of Dictionaries